meilisearch/documentation/guides/main_concepts/indexes.md

 ## Primary key

 The primary key is a <clientGlossary word="field"/> present in all documents.
 This field is composed of a primary key <clientGlossary word="attribute"/> name and a unique value.
 All documents in a given index share the same primary key attribute but a different unique value.
 The primary key's attribute name **must** be known by the index.
-You can [set a primary key for an index](/guides/main_concepts/documents.md#setting-the-primary-key) in several ways.
+You can [set a primary key for an index or let it be inferred by MeiliSearch](/guides/main_concepts/documents.md#setting-the-primary-key).

 [Learn more about document primary key](/guides/main_concepts/documents.md#primary-key)